casa-de-vops/terraform-code-standards/docs/resource_and_state_management.md

 - **Enable autonomy and innovation within teams** by providing read-only access to lower-level state files and write access only to the current level.
 This allows teams to build on existing infrastructure components without risking unauthorized changes to more privileged resources.

-- **Implement codeless state reading and enterprise composition** using tools like Azure Terraform SRE, which provide object models to load and compose landing zones in memory.
-This enables sophisticated environment composition and management while maintaining strict access controls.
+- **Implement codeless state reading and enterprise composition** using Azure Terraform SRE and HCL remote-state blocks.
+These tools provide object models to dynamically load and compose landing zones in memory, enabling sophisticated environment composition and management.
+By integrating remote-state blocks, you can establish a seamless flow from lower to higher layers, ensuring consistency across environments.
+This approach allows for strict access controls, maintaining security while facilitating the dynamic composition and management of enterprise environments.

-- Store state files in a remote backend with appropriate access controls.

 - Enable state locking to prevent concurrent modifications.